 In lieu of flowers and in memory of Miles Nicholson, donations made to the Canadian Mental Health Association – Swift Current Club House (176 – 4th Avenue NW, Swift Current, SK, S9H 0T6) would be appreciated by the family.

-To send flowers to Miles' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Miles Nicholson, please visit our floral store.

 Canadian Mental Health Association - Swift Current Clubhouse

 176 – 4th Avenue NW, Swift Current SK S9H 0T6